Warjumper/cpnt-265-final-project/README.md

 ## Final Project
 ### By Jesse H

-- homepage/parallax all vanila ported over
+- homepage/parallax all vanila ported over from client vanilla project
 -